 Treatment:

 As a runner, the appearance of your toenail might not be as much of a concern as the functionality of your toes/toenails while running.
 During long runs, the last thing you want to worry about is your toenails causing you pain or discomfort.
-Luckily there are a number of various treatment options you can employ with the direction of your podiatrist to help rid yourself of toenail fungus.
+Luckily, there are several treatment options available under the guidance of your podiatrist, including approaches where laser treatment is more effective than traditional nail fungus treatments for certain patients.

 Laser treatment of onychomycosis: this treatment is painless, does not involve medication or anesthesia, and is free of side effects.